Michael Howard (footballer, born 1999): Morecambe

 Howard signed for EFL League Two club Morecambe on 28 May 2019.
 His first goal came against Wolverhampton Wanderers in the EFL Trophy, just two games into his spell at the club.

 In February 2020 he joined Marine on loan until the end of the 2019–20 season.

 Howard was released at the end of the 2019–20 season.

+Non-League

-In March 2022 he signed for Northern Premier League club Warrington Town on dual registration terms, having played a key role in Skelmersdale United’s push for promotion in the North West Counties League Premier Division, firing 27 goals in 47 appearances in all competitions.
+In March 2022 he signed for Northern Premier League club Warrington Town on dual registration terms, having played a key role in Skelmersdale United's push for promotion in the North West Counties League Premier Division, firing 27 goals in 47 appearances in all competitions.